-Heart disease in pets, specifically older pets or certain breeds, is more common than many people realize.
-Veterinary cardiologists concentrate on diseases related to the heart and lungs.
-In particular, they focus on the diagnosis and treatment of congestive heart failure, damage to the heart muscle or valves, cardiac arrhythmias, congenital defects, diseases of the pericardium, high blood pressure, coughing and other breathing issues.
+Pets can be born with heart disease (congenital) or they may develop heart issues with age.
+Veterinary Specialty Center’s Cardiology team concentrates on diseases related to your pet’s heart and lungs.
+In particular, they focus on the diagnosis and treatment of congestive heart failure, damage to the heart muscle or valves, cardiac arrhythmias, congenital defects, diseases of the pericardium, high blood pressure, coughing, and other breathing issues.